jaydg/libtcod-d/README.md

 # libtcod-d 1.5.1-2

-libtcod-d is a set of bindings for using the excellent [libtcod](http://roguecentral.org/doryen/libtcod/) in the D programming language.
+libtcod-d is a set of bindings for using the excellent [libtcod](https://github.com/libtcod/libtcod) with the D programming language.

 The DLL (libtcod.so on Linux, libtcod.dll on Windows) is dynamically loaded